 1. What is HEDIS?
+(Back to question list)

 Healthcare Effectiveness Data and Information Set (HEDIS) is a standardized set of performance measurements developed by the National Committee for Quality Assurance (NCQA) to evaluate consumer health care (NCQA, www.ncqa.org).
-HEDIS 2018 involves the acquisition, abstraction and validation of member records for the calendar year 2017.
+HEDIS hybrid involves the acquisition, abstraction and validation of member records for the previous calendar year.
 Throughout the calendar year, claims and encounter data is collected.
 Some measures require clinical data, such as test or lab results, blood sugar levels, BMIs, etc. to establish HEDIS performance rates.
 This information has to be obtained through chart reviews.
 Medical records are requested, collected, and abstracted by EPH.

 2. Does the Health Information Portability and Accountability Act (HIPAA) permit me to release records to an EPH representative for HEDIS data collection?
+(Back to question list)